 A Few Tips for Newcomers

 If you’re having trouble finding fresh proxies, consider using a Firefox add-on like FoxyProxy or Tor.
-Both automatically search for working proxies and offer more robust options that the native menus in Firefox.
-These solutions can also slow down to a crawl, so keep in mind that fast proxies servers don’t come for free.
-For best results, subscribe to a VPN service.
+Both automatically search for working proxies and offer more robust options than the native menus in Firefox.
+These solutions can also slow your browsing down to a crawl, so keep in mind that fast proxy servers aren’t free.

 Note on Firefox Versions